drug-design/course/docs/chapters/3d-qsar.md

 #### The Second PLS Component

-The second PLS component (t2 axis) is a line orthogonal to the first PLS component, which correctly approximates the points in the (t1,t2) plane, and at the same time provides an improved correlation in the t-space.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/second-pls-component-89a58281'><i class='fa fa-play' aria-hidden='true'></i></button>The second PLS component (t2 axis) is a line orthogonal to the first PLS component, which correctly approximates the points in the (t1,t2) plane, and at the same time provides an improved correlation in the t-space.
 Subsequent PLS components are derived in a similar manner.

 ![](https://media.drugdesign.org/course/3d-qsar/f2420.gif){: loading=lazy }